 What disallowed actually means

 The loss does not simply disappear in every case.
-In a taxable account, it is generally added to the basis of the replacement shares.
-So the benefit is delayed rather than immediately recognized.
+In a taxable account, it is generally added to the basis of the replacement shares, so the benefit is deferred rather than immediately recognized.

 That sounds less bad than it feels.
 In practice, the point of harvesting is to improve taxes now or to build a usable loss bank.
 A delayed benefit is still a broken workflow.